 Where Can I Learn More?

-If you still have a few questions about ILP, you can get them all answered.
-That post talks about who can apply, the costs associated with our programs, and how vacations all work out.
+If you still have a few questions about ILP, we have more resources available.
+This post talks about who can apply, the costs associated with our programs, and how vacations all work out.
 I’d suggest reading that post real quick, then figuring out when you can attend a meeting and talk to someone who’s already volunteered with us.